 Unlike many corporate advisers, we are by no means purely transaction-focussed although it’s a large part of what we do.
 We often play a far more strategic role for our clients, driven by lasting business relationships and a partner-led, personalised service.

-Lewis Silkin advises Four Communications on its acquisition of Legend Engage09 March 2017
+Lewis Silkin advises Publicis Groupe on the acquisition of translate plus04 August 2017

 Lewis Silkin has advised Publicis Communications’ cross-media production platform, Prodigious, on its acquisition of global Top 50 language service provider, translate plus.

 Sam Pennington writes for Essential Retail: Buying your way to success – clicks to bricks from an M&A perspective03 August 2017

 Sam Pennington has written an article for Essential Retail magazine which takes a look at mergers and acquisitions in an omnichannel world.

 Lewis Silkin advises Next 15 on the acquisition of Circle Research31 July 2017

 Lewis Silkin, a leading international law firm to creative agencies, has advised Next 15, the AIM-listed digital communications group, on its acquisition of a B2B market research consultancy, Circle Research.
 This deal marks the second acquisition that the Lewis Silkin team has been instructed on for Next 15.

 How to read an investment termsheet: Part 3 - the Pro Rata and the Ratchet17 July 2017